Jesse Winker Player Props: Brewers vs. Guardians

-Jesse Winker -- with an on-base percentage of .176 in his past 10 games, 136 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers against the Cleveland Guardians, with Shane Bieber on the mound, on June 23 at 7:10 PM ET.
+Jesse Winker -- with an on-base percentage of .156 in his past 10 games, 152 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers versus the Cleveland Guardians, with Tanner Bibee on the mound, on June 24 at 4:10 PM ET.

-In his last game, he notched a home run while going 1-for-3 against the Diamondbacks.
+He had a hitless performance in his last game (0-for-2) against the Guardians.

 Jesse Winker Game Info & Props vs. the Guardians